DB-Tech-Products/Web-RVC/README.md

 ## License

-This project is licensed under the [TBD] License.
+This project uses a custom license.
 See the LICENSE file for details.